-- 60% Design plans and specifications are in comment resolution. - 60% Design construction cost estimate was completed in April 2024, comments have been resolved and the cost estimate was accepted in May 2024. - 60% Design package was sent to San Francisco Department of Building Inspection (SFDBI) for a high-level review; SFDBI will complete its full review at completion and acceptance of the 90% Design. - Updated construction schedule expected in 2-4 months. - DTX 4th and King Yard Preparation Package 4KYB (Contract 55-YB) - o Background - Full 4KY work scope divided into Packages A and B in April 2024. - Package 4KYB (Contract 55-YB) will be procured by Caltrain as CMGC contract; Caltrain will administer and manage the CMGC contract. - Revised Concept Design Package 4KYB (Contract 55-YB) was developed by Caltrain during Q1-2024 based on the constructability review completed in Q4-2023. - o Status - GEC given NTP on May 31, 2024 to start 30% Revised Concept Design. - Design requirements gathering with Caltrain started in mid-June 2024. - Traction Power Load Flow Analysis (LFA) - TJPA received responses to Caltrain's LFA questions from the PCEP LFA engineer/designer. - o Draft LFA anticipated during Q4-2024. - CHSRA is also reviewing the LFA. - Progressive Design-Build Contract - o TJPA has selected the Progressive Design-Build delivery method for the civil and tunnel scope of work. - o PDB contractor will advance the TJPA 30% design during the pre-construction services period at the start of the contract. - o Refer to Section 2.6 of this report for details of the PDB contract procurement.
+- Building Demolition Package - 60% Design plans and specifications were accepted in August 2024. - 60% Design construction cost estimate was accepted in May 2024. - San Francisco Department of Building Inspection (SFDBI) will complete its full review at completion and acceptance of the 90% Design. - Updated Contract 30-BD construction schedule has been incorporated into the revised project Master Schedule issued as the August 2024 schedule update.
+Completion of the 90% Design has been scheduled to align with the new ROW acquisition plan. - DTX 4th and King Yard Preparation Package 4KYB (Contract 55-YB) - Background - Full 4KY work scope was divided into Packages A and B in April 2024. - Package 4KYB (Contract 55-YB) will be procured by Caltrain as CMGC contract; Caltrain will administer and manage the CMGC contract. - Revised Concept Design Package 4KYB (Contract 55-YB) was developed by Caltrain during Q1-2024 based on the constructability review completed in Q4-2023. - o Status - GEC given NTP on May 31, 2024 to start 30% Revised Concept Design. - Design requirements gathering with Caltrain started in mid-June 2024.
+Efforts to achieve a better design basis may result in a 1-2 month delay for the 4KYB 30% Revised Concept Design but may yield fewer review comments. - Survey files have been completed and railyard plan backgrounds are being updated. - Track alignments are being adjusted to maintain mainline operating speed at no less than 25 miles per hour. - Several alternative configurations for the replacement MOW track are being studied. - Construction staging plan concepts are being evaluated to minimize impacts to major rail operations elements. - Traction Power Load Flow Analysis (LFA) - Draft LFA Report for the base case is expected in October 2024 and the final report in November 2024. - Upon LFA base case acceptance, the model will be updated with the 4KYB Revised Concept Design that adds three additional electrified tracks.
+Revised model results are expected in February 2025. - CHSRA is reviewing the LFA concurrently with Caltrain.

+- Progressive Design-Build Contract - TJPA has selected the Progressive Design-Build delivery method for the civil and tunnel scope of work. - PDB contractor will advance the TJPA 30% design during the pre-construction services period at the start of the contract. - Refer to Section 2.6 of this report for details of the PDB contract procurement.